confio/ProofOfEngagement/Architecture.md

 If we want to slash both Engagement and Stake on double-sign, we would need a second contract to call out to both sides and some more customization.
 This is doable, but one more step to add.

-Note that as we are adding more and more complexity to the contract composition, simple unit tests of contracts in isolation no longer suffice and we will have to build up much more sophisticated test harnesses capable of simulating the entire system in unit tests and supporting the full array of native rust tooling (fuzzing, profiling, backtraces, step-by-step debugging) in composition.
-In fact, this is the major work required to extend the PoA and PoS designs into PoE - properly simulating and testing it.
+**Important** As we are adding more and more complexity to the contract composition, simple unit tests of contracts in isolation no longer suffice and we will have to build up much more sophisticated test harnesses capable of simulating the entire system.
+All current multi-component integration tests (contract-contract and contract-native callbacks) require running compiled wasm contracts inside `wasmd` and do not allow detailed debugging of the contract internals.
+In order to make use of the full array of native rust tooling (fuzzing, profiling, backtraces, step-by-step debugging) to allow us the same confidence in multi-contract composition as with single contract unit tests, we will need to build a native Rust (no wasm) integration test harness.
+In fact, this is the major work required to extend the PoA and PoS designs into PoE - properly simulating and testing it in order to provide confidence in implementation correctness.

 ## Governance